 This is when you can issue a breach notice in your state:

-- Queensland - If your tenant falls more than seven days behind in rent, you can issue a notice to remedy breach (form 11), giving them seven days to catch up on payments.
+- Queensland - If your tenant falls more than seven days behind in rent, you can issue a notice to remedy breach (form 11), giving them seven days to catch up in payments.

-- Victoria, New South Wales and Tasmania - In VIC, NSW and TAS there is no formal breach notice for rent default.
+- Victoria and New South Wales - In VIC and NSW, there is no formal breach notice for rent default.
 However, you can (and should) notify the tenant on the first day of the arrears, giving them 14 days to catch up on payments.
+NOTE for those in NSW: Due to COVID-19, a six-month transitional period (following the moratorium on evictions) has been initiated.
+This may impact your ability to issue breach notices and evict a tenant if their hardship is due to the pandemic.
+Here you will find more information.

-- Australian Capital Territory - If your tenant falls more than seven days behind in rent, you can issue a notice to remedy breach, giving them 14 days to catch up on payments.
+- Australian Capital Territory - If your tenant falls more than seven days behind in rent, you can issue a notice to remedy breach, giving them 14 days to catch up in payments.

 What should I include on a breach notice?